joebeeson/referee/README.md

 Referee plugin catches errors and exceptions and logs them to the database.

 > "*If you're waiting around for users to tell you about problems with your website or application, you're only seeing a tiny fraction of all the problems that are actually occurring.
-The proverbial tip of the iceberg.*" - [Exception Driven Development][1]
+The proverbial tip of the iceberg.*"

+> "*Also, if this is the case, I'm sorry to be the one to have to tell you this, but you kind of suck at your job -- **which is to know more about your application's health than your users do**.*" - [Exception Driven Development][1]

 ## Features
  * Easily extended